dapplets/create-dapplet-app/README.md

 1. **name** -  the name of the module.
 The name is the ID of your module so it must be unique.
 2. **title** - a module's name.
 It's displayed in the extension's dapplets list, in the Dapplets Store, on the NFT, etc.
-3. **adapter** - create a site-specific adapter for the dapplet
+3. **adapter** - create a site-specific adapter for the dapplet 3.1. **adapter's name** - the name of the site-specific adapter for the dapplet.
 4. **server** - create a server for the dapplet
 5. **overlay** - create an overlay for the dapplet
 6. **ContextID** -  a list of resources where the module is loaded and activated.
 You should list site domains or a name of the module (adapter, interface), where domains are already listed.